Entertainment Tonight Canada

-ET Canada (previously referred to as Entertainment Tonight Canada) is a Canadian entertainment news television series, using the same format as the American entertainment newsmagazine Entertainment Tonight.
-ET Canada is a broadcast show that airs back-to-back with the American version on most of Global's stations.
+Entertainment Tonight Canada (commonly shortened to ET Canada) was a Canadian entertainment news television series that aired on the Global Television Network from 2005 to 2023.
+Its branding and format were based on the American entertainment newsmagazine Entertainment Tonight, and ET Canada was usually aired back-to-back with the American version on most Global stations.

-ET Canada is hosted by longtime Global Toronto entertainment host Cheryl Hickey and presented by reporters Roz Weston, Sangita Patel, Carlos Bustamante and Keshia Chanté.
+ET Canada was hosted by longtime Global Toronto entertainment host Cheryl Hickey and Sangita Patel, while presented alongside reporters Carlos Bustamante and Keshia Chanté.

+The program's original founding producer was Zev Shalev.

-ETC Live is an online show in connection with ET Canada, that airs weekdays via Facebook and YouTube, shot live with expanded coverage of entertainment news.
-It is an interactive show, allowing viewers to submit commentary as Weston, Chanté and Graeme O'Neil debate topics.
+ETC Live was an online show in connection with ET Canada, that aired weekdays via Facebook and YouTube, shot live with expanded coverage of entertainment news.
+It was an interactive show, allowing viewers to submit commentary as Weston, Chanté and Graeme O'Neil debate topics.

-In 2021, Global announced the launch of a weekend edition of ET Canada; this version aired on Saturdays with host Sangita Patel and premiered on 18 September 2021.
-The weekend edition wasn't renewed for a second season.
+Global launched a weekend edition of ET Canada hosted by Sangita Patel; that aired starting on September 18, 2021.
+The weekend edition of the series was not renewed for a second season.

+On September 27, 2023, Global announced the cancellation of the series, with the final episode airing October 6.